 - Stage 3 consists of a module on the law and social work followed by a practice-based module where you’ll undertake a 100-day placement.

-- Finally, in Stage 4, you’ll study a module with a focus on investigating health and social care and complete your degree with another 100 day social work practice placement.
+- Finally, in Stage 4, you’ll study either a module with a focus on investigating health and social care or mental health, and complete your degree with another 100 day social work practice placement.

 Optional Access module – visit Entry requirements to find out about starting this course with a preparatory Access module.

 Stage 1 develops essential underpinning knowledge and study skills – including digital and information literacy – and offers perspectives on contemporary society and how we organise social care.
 It’s the ideal start to your journey towards registration as a professional social worker, and as you progress you’ll draw on your learning time and again.

 If you already have the knowledge and skills equivalent to Stage 1, you may be able to enter the programme at Stage 2.

 At Stage 2, you’ll continue on a learning journey through the foundations of good social work practice – picking up crucial skills and knowledge along the way.
 Key concepts around communication will open up your thinking about how theory informs and underpins professional ‘practice’, and you’ll develop your understanding of child care and protection.

 Stage 3 study will help you understand the key roles that social workers undertake and the relevant knowledge, values and skills of the social work process.
 You’ll also cover a range of legal issues related to social care and social work practice including children and family services, youth justice, community care and mental health.

 At Stage 4, you'll become an increasingly confident, critical, analytical and reflective practitioner, and an independent learner.
 You'll start by either focusing on adulthood and our ageing society or mental health, and will complete your degree with a practice-based module.
 After successfully completing your studies, you can apply to register with the professional body in Scotland and begin your career as a qualified social worker.